 After reading The China Study, Dr. Neeb changed over to a nearly vegan (some fish) diet, and he now swears by this “modern” diet.

 The liver binds the storage form calcidiol (25(OH)vitamin-D3) to the vitamin D-binding protein (gc-globulin), which the kidney activates, and it becomes the active compound 1α,25(OH)2Vitamin D3.
-The medium to longer-term supply of vitamin D is best determined through the level of 25(OH)Vitamin D3.
+The medium to the longer-term supply of vitamin D is best determined through the level of 25(OH)Vitamin D3.
 The bound calcidiol has a biological half-life of about 19 days in the blood.
 The 25(OH)Vitamin-D3 level in the blood shows the supply over the last three to four months, while the vitamin D3 level shows only the supply over the last few hours to days.

 It is best to get your vitamin D from the sun.
 However, people in northern countries often get too little sun exposure.
 In 100 g of food, young salted herring contains 27 µg, salmon 16 µg, veal 3.8 µg, avocado 3.43 µg, and mushrooms 1.9 µg.
 For vitamin D, 1 IU = 0.025 µg of vitamin D3 = 65.0 pmol.
-IU stands for international unit.
+IU stands for an international unit.
 The IU is usually a randomly selected, reproducible drug dosage based on its effect rather than its amount.
 The World Health Organization defines these units.

 Since these facts are so contrary to the information provided by the food industry, government, medicine, and others, you may find them hard to accept unless you have already discovered this information on your own or you actually read the book, which contains overwhelming evidence from studies of many leading scientists.